 At Transport & Mobility Leuven, we are committed to protecting and respecting your privacy and to complying with the General Data Protection Regulation (GDPR) and other legislation applicable.
 Please find below our privacy policy.

-1 When and for which purposes are we collecting and processing data?
+1 When and for which purposes do we collect and process data?

 Transport & Mobility Leuven NV (TML) is an independent research company and, as such, is continuously working on a diversity of projects.
-As a consequence, we are processing a variety of data on a regular basis.
-On the one hand, we process data in a more generic way, in order to ensure and support the general functioning of the company.
+We process a variety of data on a regular basis.
+On the one hand, we process data in a more generic way, to ensure and support the general functioning of the company.
 These include, amongst others, our customers and suppliers management, as well as our communications and marketing activities, which are primarily focused towards a transparent dissemination of information towards our various stakeholders.

-2 Which data are we collecting and processing?
+2 Which data do we collect and process?

-2.1 Data being collected and processed for TML’s general management and marketing and communication purposes.
+2.1 Data collected and processed for TML’s general management and marketing and communication purposes.

 2.1.1 Contact list of our customers and suppliers for the usual client and suppliers management